python/cpython/Doc/library/time.rst

    documented as supported.

-   If a format directive is unrecognized, the behavior is platform-dependent. glibc will return the format string unmodified, Windows will raise a :exc:`ValueError`, and macOS, musl, and BSD will return an empty string.
+   If a format directive is unrecognized, the behavior is platform-dependent. glibc will return the directive unmodified, Windows will raise a :exc:`ValueError`, and macOS, musl, and BSD will return an empty string.